WebFiori/docs/command-line-interface.md

 * Implementing the abstract method [`CLICommand::exec()`](https://webfiori.com/docs/webfiori/cli/CLICommand#exec).
 * Register the command.

-The last setp must be performed if the command class is created outside the folder `[APP_DIR]/commands`.
+The last setup must be performed if the command class is created outside the folder `[APP_DIR]/commands`.
 If the command is created inside that folder, it will be auto-registered.

 ### Extending The Class "CLICommand"